Microsoft vcpkg

 (work in progress…)

-Unlike Linux, the Microsoft Operating System does not have a central library controller.
-The VCPKG can partially do the job with a bit extra tuning.
-There are several alternatives of VCPKG, one popular alternative option is the Conan.
-Here are some instructions on VCPKG that I tried sometimes.
+Unlike Linux, the Microsoft Operating System (OS) does not have a central library controller.
+The vcpkg can partially do the job, but sometimes with a bit extra tuning.
+Besides, there are several package manager exists.
+One popular alternative option is the Conan.
+However, here are some instructions on vcpkg, could be helpful for the beginners.

-- Clone the repository in any directory (often prefer C: drive)
+- Clone the repository in any suitable directory (often prefer

 - run